 Professional growth happens best when teachers are supported by collegial networks of like-minded professionals.
-GSTA should provide value to Georgia science teachers and grow the organization’s membership by connecting members to active professional communities within GSTA districts and statewide that build on teachers’ interests, grade-level needs, and content expertise.
+GSTA will provide value to Georgia science teachers and grow the organization’s membership by connecting members to active professional communities within GSTA districts and statewide that build on teachers’ interests, grade-level needs, and content expertise.

 Goal 2: Professional Learning

-GSTA professional development will provide members with resources and programs, both in person and through virtual programs, that actively engage all members of the GSTA community in continuous professional growth, designed to increase the success of all students in science.
+GSTA professional learning will provide members with resources and programs, both in person and through virtual programs, that actively engage all members of the GSTA community in continuous professional growth, designed to increase the success of all students in science.
 Through an environment of collegiality and collaboration, all GSTA members will have opportunities to increase knowledge, improve performance, and enhance professional satisfaction.

 Goal 3: Professional Resources

 SUPPORT GSTA members through professional resources that help teachers improve their practice, the academic lives of their students, and their school communities.